newrelic/video-agent-roku/README.md

 ### Data Model

-The agent makes use of two different event types: `RokuSystem` and `RokuVideo`.
+The agent generates two different event types: `RokuSystem` and `RokuVideo`.

 #### 1. RokuSystem

 This event groups all actions related to system tracking.
-Essentially networking of the Roku video streaming player.

 #### 1.1 Actions